 Resolved Tested

 Aligning your service technician resume with the job description is the best strategy to attract interest from prospective employers during the job hunt.
-Beyond simply incorporating all the necessary keywords to meet the requirements of Applicant Tracking Systems (ATS), you also need to show hiring managers that you have all the qualifications the organization is looking for to succeed in the role.
+Beyond simply incorporating all the necessary keywords to meet the requirements of ATS, show hiring managers you have all the qualifications the organization seeks to succeed in the role.

-For example, if you’re pursuing a position within the automotive industry, you’ll want to show companies that you have an intricate knowledge of vehicle parts, schematics, safety, and equipment maintenance within this space.
-If you’re an IT professional performing maintenance on network infrastructure, you should showcase your experience installing and maintaining servers.
+For example, if you’re pursuing a position within the automotive field, demonstrate your extensive knowledge of vehicle parts, schematics, safety, and equipment maintenance within this space.
+If you’re an IT professional performing maintenance on network infrastructure, showcase your experience installing and maintaining servers.

 By tailoring your document to the needs of individual organizations, you’ll significantly increase your chances of landing your next job opportunity.